HouzuoGuo/laitos/doc/Command-processor.md

 - `.t` - [Read and post tweets](https://github.com/HouzuoGuo/laitos/wiki/%5BApp%5D-Twitter)
 - `.w` - [WolframAlpha](https://github.com/HouzuoGuo/laitos/wiki/%5BApp%5D-WolframAlpha)

-### The special "PLT" command prefix
-"PLT" is a special command prepended to an ordinary command, in order to seek to position among result output, and temporarily modify max length and timeout restriction.
-The usage is:
+### Use one-time-password in place of password PIN
+If you become concerned of eavesdroppers that might maliciously intercept the password PIN, consider using one-time-password in place of password PIN in an app command input.
+Follow these steps:

+1. Download and install a two factor authentication code generator, such as [Authy](https://authy.com/) app.
+2. In the app, create a new time-based account, name it "LaitosOTP1", and instead of scanning a QR code, manually enter the password PIN for the secret.
+3. In the app, create another time-based account, name it "LaitosOTP2", and instead of scanning a QR code, manually enter the reversed password PIN for the secret.

+Back to laitos, enter an app command this way: `LaitosOTP1LaitosOTP2 .app_identifier ...`.
+Each OTP has 6 digits, put the two OTPs together with no space in between.
+Should a malicious eavesdropper intercept the communication, the eavesdropper will not be able to recover your password PIN.

+Enforced by laitos server, an OTP combo may only be used with one app command until the OTP expires, for example, if that OTP 1 is `123123` and OTP 2 is `789789`:
+- User may repeatedly execute app command `123123789789 .s echo hello` arbitrary number of times via any daemon.
+- User may not execute command `123123789789 .s echo hello` and then `123123789789 .s echo hoho`, the first command will succeed but laitos will refuse to execute the second "hoho" command by saying "the TOTP has already been used with a different command".

+### Override output length and timeout restriction
+Prepend the lower case string "plt" and three parameters to an app command, to position (skip) first N characters from the command output, override the output length restriction, and/or override the command execution timeout:

-    PIN .plt <SKIP> <MAX LENGTH> <TIMEOUT SECONDS> .app_identifier parameter1 parameter 2 parameter 3 ...
+    .plt <SKIP> <MAX LENGTH> <TIMEOUT SECONDS> PasswordPIN .app_identifier parameter1 parameter 2 parameter 3 ...

 Where:
 - `<SKIP>` is the number of characters to discard from beginning of the result output.
-- `<MAX LENGTH>` is the number of characters to respond.
-It overrides `MaxLength` of `LintText`.
+- `<MAX LENGTH>` is the maximum number of characters to collect from command response.
+It overrides `MaxLength` of `LintText` as well as certain daemons' internal default limit.
-- `<TIMEOUT SECONDS>` is the maximum number of seconds for the app to run.
-It overrides the usual timeout limit configured in daemons.
+- `<TIMEOUT SECONDS>` is the maximum number of seconds the app may spend to execute the command.
+It overrides daemon's internal default limit.

-Take an example - command `mypassword .il work-mail 0 10`(list 10 Email subjects) is issued to Telegram bot that gives it 30 seconds to run and restricts output to 76 characters, resulting in the following response:
+Take an example - a user uses the Telegram bot daemon to execute command `mypassword .il work-mail 0 10` (get the latest 10 Email subjects).
+The user previously configured `LintText` to restrict output to only 76 characters, and Telegram bot internally spends at most 30 seconds to execute a command.
+These constraints would result in this incomplete response:

     1 me@example.com Project roadmap
     2 me@example.com Holiday greetings
     3

-Due to combination of `MaxLength` restriction and possible timeout condition, we did not see the remaining 7 Email subjects.
-Let us try PLT to retrieve the full output - skip the 2 Emails we have already seen, override `MaxLength` to 10000 and timeout to 60 seconds:
+Let us try to retrieve the full output - skip the 2 Email subjects already seen, override `MaxLength` to 10000 and timeout to 60 seconds:

     .plt 75 10000 60 mypassword .il work-mail 0 10